AlexLI-Xiong/AlexLI-Xiong.github.io/_pages/aboutme.md

 Hi, I am Alex Li, a 5th year Ph.D.
 Candidate in Accounting at HKU Business School.
 I grew up in Wuhan, China, and have lived in Hong Kong for nearly seven years.
 I’ve loved Hong Kong music and movies since I was very young, and I’m a fan of Leslie Cheung and George Lam ([10.12 Inches](https://www.youtube.com/watch?v=l64xsDNAXVs)). -->

 Hi, I’m Alex Li, a fifth-year PhD student in Accounting at HKU Business School.
 I grew up in Wuhan, China, and have lived in Hong Kong for nearly seven years.
-From a young age, I enjoyed Hong Kong movies and music with my father, and I’m a fan of Leslie Cheung and George Lam([10.12 Inches](https://www.youtube.com/watch?v=l64xsDNAXVs)).
+From a young age, I enjoyed Hong Kong movies and music with my father, and I’m a fan of Leslie Cheung and George Lam ([10.12 Inches](https://www.youtube.com/watch?v=l64xsDNAXVs)).

-Before I started my academic journey in accounting, I was a physical chemistry researcher.
-I received my Mphil’s degree in Chemistry from the Hong Kong University of Science and Technology ([my first author paper was featured as the cover article](https://pubs.acs.org/cms/10.1021/jpcbfk.2020.124.issue-42/asset/jpcbfk.2020.124.issue-42.xlargecover-2.jpg)) and my Bachelor’s degree in Food Science from Jilin University.
+Before pursuing accounting, I was a physical chemistry researcher.
+I earned my MPhil in Chemistry from the Hong Kong University of Science and Technology ([my first author paper was featured as the cover article](https://pubs.acs.org/cms/10.1021/jpcbfk.2020.124.issue-42/asset/jpcbfk.2020.124.issue-42.xlargecover-2.jpg)) and a Bachelor’s degree in Food Science from Jilin University.

-Outside of academia, I enjoy running, hiking, cycling, reading, and playing violin.
+In my free time, I enjoy running, hiking, cycling, reading, and playing the violin.

 <html lang="en">